Meet Bear Hammonds

 My Vision for North Carolina’s Future

 I was raised on a multi-generational family farm where hard work, faith, and community weren't just taught—they were lived.
-From running Hammonds Land & Cattle to serving our nation in combat and raising a family of my own, I've seen firsthand what North Carolina families need to thrive.
+From running my own farm to serving our nation in combat and raising my own family, I've seen firsthand what North Carolina families need to thrive.

 Growing Up on the Farm